Jessica B. Harris

 Jessica B. Harris (born March 18, 1948) is an American culinary historian, college professor, cookbook author and journalist.
 She is professor emerita at Queens College, City University of New York, where she taught for 50 years, and is also the author of 15 books, including cookbooks, non-fiction food writing and memoir.
 She has twice won James Beard Foundation Awards, including for Lifetime Achievement in 2020, and her book High on the Hog was adapted in 2021 as a four-part Netflix series by the same name.

 Early life

-Jessica B. Harris, an only child, was born in Queens, New York in 1948.
+Jessica B. Harris, an only child, was born in Queens, New York, in 1948.
 Her family also had a summer home on Martha's Vineyard.
 From 1953 to 1961, Harris attended the United Nations International School in New York City.
-She graduated from the High School of Performing Arts when she was sixteen years old and went on to earn an A.B. in French from Bryn Mawr College (1968).
-Her junior year at Bryn Mawr, Harris studied in Paris.
+She graduated from the High School of Performing Arts when she was 16 years old, and went on to earn an A.B. degree in French from Bryn Mawr College (1968).
+Her junior year at Bryn Mawr, Harris studied in Paris, France.
 Following graduation, Harris returned to France to study at the Universite de Nancy for one year.
 She then earned her master's degree from Queens College (1971) and a Ph.D. from New York University (1983).
 In 1972, Harris traveled to West Africa to work on her doctoral dissertation.